RevisionOrg/p/README.md

 }
 ```

-`projects_dir`: The directory where all your projects are stored.
+`projects_dir`: The directory where all your projects are stored.<br/>
-`project_management_tool`: The default project management tool used by p.
+`project_management_tool`: The default project management tool used by p.<br/>
 `version_repositories`: Optional.
-A list of external version repositories.
+A list of external version repositories.<br/>
-`editor`: Otional.
-The default text editor used by p.
+`editor`: Optional.
+The default text editor used by p.<br/>

 ## Version Configuration
 p treats each project as if it has its own 'version'.
 Versions are configurations that specify what kind of project it is and how to handle it.
 Versions are stored in ~/.p/versions/.
 To create a new version, create a new file in ~/.p/versions/.
 The file should contain a valid TOML configuration.
-The following is the TOML configuration schema for version:
+The following is the TOML configuration schema for a version:

 ```Rust
 pub struct VersionConfigSchema {